cs3216/cs3216.github.io/assignments/mobile/index.md

 For example, photo sharing applications should allow users to organise and edit photos any time.
-These jobs can be saved in a queue if the application is not connected and these operations can be played back on the server when the application goes back online.
+These jobs can be saved in a queue if the application is not connected and these operations can be played back on the server when the device goes back online.

+The Facebook mobile app allows users to draft posts and write comments while offline which will be posted when the device goes online.

-Another example is the Dropbox iOS application.
+A last example is the Dropbox iOS application.
 An internet connection is required to retrieve files that the user has stored in the online folder.
 However, it also allows users to flag selected files for the application to cache locally in the phone's internal memory, making them